renatoviolin/sync_async_await_multiprocess_multithread/README.md

-# Sync x Async x MultiThread x MultiProcess IO and CPU Boud Comparison
+# Comparing Sync vs Async vs Multithread vs Multiprocess I/O and CPU Bound

 This repository show the code to implement and compare the results between those concepts.